madhug-nadig/articles/_posts/2017-07-29-implementing-svm-support-vector-machines-from-scratch-in-python.md

 The implementation can be divided into the following:

 1. Handle Data: Clean the file, normalize the parameters, given numeric values to non-numeric attributes.
 Read data from the file and split the data for cross validation.
-2. Find Initial Centroids: Choose _k_ centroids in random.
-3. Distance Calculation: Finding the distance between each of the datapoints with each of the centroids.
-This distance metric is used to find the which cluster the points belong to.
-4. Re-calculating the centroids: Find the new values for centroid.
+2. Initialize : The heuristic for our SMO, steps sizes and multiples.
+3. Optimization: Run the SMO loop until we complete the convex optimization for the values of `W` and `b`.
-5. Stop the iteration: Stop the algorithm when the difference between the old and the new centroids is negligible.
+4. Stop the iteration: Stop the algorithm when the difference between the old and the new centroids is negligible.

 ### Predict the presence of Chronic Kidney disease: